 Here are five ways Qatar stood strong throughout the blockade.

 (Photo credit: iStock by Getty Images)

 With the help of Turkey and Iran, the markets were flooded with imported food and dairy products from both countries, with labels changing to make them more familiar to consumers in Qatar.
 Expats as well as Qatari people are now increasingly purchasing local #MadeInQatar products, giving our homegrown industries a leg up and firmly pointing to the country’s self-sufficiency.

 (Cows at Baladna Farm.
 Photo credit: The Peninsula Qatar)

-A total of 4,000 cows have been imported to Qatar, leading to a surge in local milk production to 100 tonnes per day.
+However, soon after the blockade, a total of 4,000 cows were imported to Qatar, leading to a surge in local milk production to 100 tonnes per day.
 The import of cows on special flights were also a hit on social media and went viral.